This Is the Reason Why Americans Refrigerate Eggs and Europeans Don’t

 European food safety experts took a different tack: They left the cuticle intact, made it illegal for egg producers to wash eggs, discouraged refrigeration (which can cause mildew growth and bacterial contamination should the eggs sweat as they come back to room temps), and started a program of vaccinating chickens against salmonella.
 The approach appears to be effective: In 2000, the U.K. had more than 14,000 egg-related cases of food poisoning; in more recent years, after their egg safety measures had been widely adopted, the number had reportedly dropped to 8,000.
 The U.S. has about 79,000 cases, but with a much larger population, of course.

 There are objective and subjective pros and cons to room-temp eggs versus refrigerated ones.
 Refrigeration means the eggs can absorb odors and flavors from other foods in there; countertop connoisseurs claim the room-temp eggs taste better.
 But if you keep eggs stored in their carton, and minimize the amount of smelly food in your fridge, off flavors shouldn’t be an issue.
 Some chefs believe room-temperature eggs to be ideal for baking; it’s why you’ll see recipes recommending you bring eggs to room temp before mixing.
-Don’t miss these other 15 food storage guidelines you need to know.
+(You’ve probably been storing these 11 foods wrong the whole time.)

 If you want to try room-temp eggs, head down to the local farmers’ market and talk to the sellers down there.
 Chances are they haven’t washed or refrigerated the eggs, the cuticle is intact, and you could keep the eggs on the counter.
 See if you can tell the difference—just remember to practice consistency: If an unwashed egg goes in the fridge, it should stay there until you’re ready to use it.
-Next, take a look at why Americans refrigerate milk and Europeans don’t.
+Next, take a look at the surprising things that need to be refrigerated.